sejal-jagtap/de_sql_guidebook/README.md

 **AVG, COUNT, GROUP BY Command**

 Explanation:
-Using the AVG() aggregate function and grouping by paper, we can find each paper’s mean score and total review count.
+This computes the mean score and total number of reviews per paper.
+LEFT JOIN keeps papers that may not yet have reviews.

+✅ Note: To handle missing reviews, wrap AVG(r.score) in COALESCE() to replace NULLs.

 ```sql
 SELECT p.title, AVG(r.score) AS avg_score, COUNT(r.review_id) AS num_reviews